 Where Graduates Go

 An English major can seek careers in publishing, law, journalism, technical and corporate writing, secondary education, and politics.
-Majors can also enter graduate programs in law, medicine, business, divinity, English, creative writing, or public administration..
+Majors can also enter graduate programs English, creative writing, law, medicine, business, divinity, or public administration.